Icofunding/0xProject.contracts/README.md

 Name | Data Type | Description
 --- | --- | ---
-version | `address` | Address of the Exchange contract.
+exchangeContractAddress | `address` | Address of the Exchange contract.
 This address will change each time the protocol is updated. maker | `address` | Address originating the order. taker | `address` | Address permitted to fill the order (optional). makerToken | `address` | Address of an ERC20 Token contract.